INDEX

 - Favourable

 climatic conditions that regulate weathering and erosion.
-(This point is one of the unique factors why we do not have delta formation on western ghats.)
+(This point is one of the unique factors why we do not have delta formation on the Western Ghats.)

 the outcome of the interaction of multiple geographical factors, rather